Loading...

 Glossary term: Circumpolar Stars

 Description: In most locations on Earth, either the celestial North Pole or the celestial South Pole is visible in the sky at some distance above the horizon.
 For an observer at such a location, the stars appear to rotate around the celestial pole as time passes: Each star traces a circle in the sky, with the circle centered on the celestial pole to which Earth's axis points.
-At the two points where a circle crosses the observer's horizon, the star in question will rise and set, respectively.
+At the two points where a circle crosses the observer's horizon, one eastern and the other western, the star in question will rise and set, respectively.
 For stars that are close enough to the celestial pole, the traced-out circle will be completely above the horizon.
 Our observer will never see those stars either rise or set.
 Those never-setting stars are called circumpolar stars.

 Which stars are circumpolar depends on the observer's geographic latitude and on the star's declination – the latter is the angle between the star's location and the celestial equator.
 In the northern hemisphere, a star is circumpolar if its declination is larger than 90° minus the observer's latitude.
 In the southern hemisphere, we need to take into account that both southern latitudes on Earth and southern declination values have a minus sign.
 Taking these signs into account, on the southern hemisphere, a star is circumpolar if its declination is smaller than –90° minus the observer's latitude.